huyendieu8304/PRJB-KARENTAL-BE/README.md

 Or you want to build the project but skip testing
 `mvn clean package -DskipTests`

+If your computer doesn't have Maven, you can replace `mvn` with `./mvnw`, which reside in the source root.

 ## Build docker image
 In root directory of the source code run `docker build -t <your-dockerhub-username>/karental:<tagname> .` then push the image to docker hub `docker push huyendieu8304/karental:<tagname>`